jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 `.generateErrorMessage()` takes the arguments:

-- `type`: single character string containing one of the `.hasError()` types. [required]
+- `type`: single character string containing one of the `.hasErrors()` types. [required]
 - `variables`: character vector of variables that failed the check. [optional]
-- `groupingVars`: character vector of variables that were used to group the dependent variables on. [optional]
+- `grouping`: character vector of variables that were used to group the dependent variables on. [optional]
 - `includeOpening`: TRUE or FALSE [the default]. [optional]

 #### Adding new error checks

 It is possible you want to check something that is not implemented.
-To prevent everyone from reinventing the wheel, it should be added to `hasErrors()`, so others may use it in the future.
+To prevent everyone from reinventing the wheel, it should be added to `.hasErrors()`, so others may use it in the future.
 There are 3 steps to implementing a new check:

 1. Write a function that can perform the check and place it at the bottom of the file `commonerrorcheck.R`.
 Try to make it as generic as possible so it could also be applied in other situations than your own.
 Some things to bear in mind:
   * Its name could, in principle, be whatever you like.
 But to be consistent and avoid masking, start with .check followed by some short statement in camelCase.